-Anti-contraception forces, led by members of Congress and groups like the U.S. Conference of Catholic Bishops, want to repeal this policy.
+Anti-contraception forces, led by members of Congress, corporate bosses, and groups like the U.S. Conference of Catholic Bishops, want to repeal this policy.
 They want to allow a boss who opposes birth control to deny coverage to employees.

 - Watch our video about what no-cost birth control will mean to folks in our office.

 - Learn more about our campaign and the importance of no-cost birth control.

 News & Updates

 2013 saw its fair share of attacks on women’s reproductive freedom.
 Clearly these anti-choice politicians aren’t heeding Ron Burgundy’s advice to “Stay classy.”
 Check out some of the worst anti-choice statements from 2013 on our Buzzfeed.